-Included in restricted bank deposits and bank balances and cash of the Group are the amount of approximately HK\$1,468,000 (2020: HK\$18,771,000) denominated in RMB which are placed with the banks in the PRC.
+Included in bank balances and cash of the Group are the amount of approximately HK\$748,000 (2021: HK\$1,468,000) denominated in RMB which are placed with the banks in the PRC.
 RMB is not freely convertible into other currencies.
 Under the PRC's Foreign Exchange Control Regulations and Administration of Settlement, Sale and Payment of Foreign Exchange Regulations, the Group is permitted to exchange RMB into foreign currencies through the banks authorised to conduct foreign exchange business.